 Titles worth £30-60 are suddenly on sale for £5-10.
 How can I resist? £30 later and I have a handful of games that I’ve managed to convince myself I needed in my life.
 The problem?
 I still have no time to play them all.

 When I was younger there would be maybe five blockbuster games released a year.
 A Tomb Raider, a Metal Gear Solid, maybe a Gran Turismo, and so on.
 Even discounting the abundance of time we enjoyed (but maybe didn’t appreciate) in our youth, a handful of great games is feasible to get through in a given year.

-Now in 2016 we seem to have a Blockbuster title dropping every other week.
+These days, we seem to have a AAA title dropping every other week.
 Franchises are born every month, with sequels being pumped out at a relentless pace.
 Add to that individual games by smaller studios and indie titles, many of which offer exceptional experiences, and very quickly things can begin to feel smothering.
-And, oh crap, a developer just announced a HD remake of a game I’ve already played twice but I need it in my life.
+And, oh crap, a developer just announced an HD remake of a game I’ve already played twice but I need it in my life.

 I’ve managed to resist the last few game sales, but I’ve been tempted.
 In reality, I’m just delaying the inevitable; the moment I’m a little further through my ‘Pile of Shame’ I’ll justify that one or two new games wouldn’t hurt.
 That and these free Epic games are starting to mount up.

 This is everything I dreamt of as a kid, but the reality is a bit of a nightmare.
 It’s like walking into a buffet of my favourite foods that I haven’t eaten in a while, knowing I’ll only get to taste a few of the dishes then they’ll be gone forever.

 Someone fetch the violin and play me a sad song while I stare longingly at my Steam list.